Lukasdotcom/fantasy-manager/.github/ISSUE_TEMPLATE/feature_request.md

 **A Quick Question**

-- [ ] Are you willing to work on this.
+- [ ] Are you willing to work on this?